Erizur/SillyLogin/README.md

 # SillyLogin
- A login example made using PySide6 and several python libraries.
+ A login example made using PySide6 and several Python libraries.
  I'm taking suggestions for this example, so if you have any, feel free to contribute!

 # To do
  This project is still somewhat unfinished.
 There are some small features that haven't been implemented.
  - Add custom user pictures for every account
- - More translations aside from English
+ - More translations aside from English and Spanish
- - Moving the connection process to a thread to prevent app freezing.
  - Add an example build.
 (PyInstaller)

 # Building